OajMeredith23/grad-show/content/designers/anna-mercado-enriquez.md

     description: Zine posters that celebrate female punk musicians from the 70s during their live performances & give an insight of the challenging atmosphere that revolved around them.
+  - title: Golden Climate Change
+    description: This piece is intended to represent the impact of climate change while time is melting the nature on planet Earth.
+It is also shaped into the golden ratio embodying the origins of organic life.
+    images:
+      - src: 5a847d0f-764a-4b1c-899b-bd1f1463c07d.jpeg
 ---